thosgood/this-weeks-finds/markdown/201-250/week207.md

 lasts forever.
 Each one gives a contribution to the semiclassical approximation of the integral over all geometries.
 To get answers to physical questions, he needs to sum over *both*.
-In principle he should sum over infinitely many others, too, but nobody knows how, so he\'s probably hoping the crux of the problem can be understood by considering just these two.
+In principle he should sum over infinitely many others, too, but nobody knows how, so he's probably hoping the crux of the problem can be understood by considering just these two.

-He says that if you just do the integral over geometries near the classical solution where there\'s no black hole, you\'ll find - unsurprisingly - that no information is lost as time passes.
+He says that if you just do the integral over geometries near the classical solution where there's no black hole, you'll find - unsurprisingly - that no information is lost as time passes.

-He also says that if you do the integral over geometries near the classical solution where there is a black hole, you\'ll find - surprisingly - that the answer is *zero* for a lot of questions you can measure the answers to far from the black hole.
-In physics jargon, this is because a bunch of \"correlation functions decay exponentially\".
+He also says that if you do the integral over geometries near the classical solution where there is a black hole, you'll find - surprisingly - that the answer is *zero* for a lot of questions you can measure the answers to far from the black hole.
+In physics jargon, this is because a bunch of "correlation functions decay exponentially".

-So, when you add up both answers to see if information is lost in the real problem, where you can\'t be sure if there\'s a black hole or not, you get the same answer as if there were no black hole!
+So, when you add up both answers to see if information is lost in the real problem, where you can't be sure if there's a black hole or not, you get the same answer as if there were no black hole!

 > So in the end, everyone was right, in a way.
 Information is lost in
 > topologically nontrivial metrics, like the eternal black hole.
 On the
 > other hand, information is preserved in topologically trivial metrics.
 > The confusion and paradox arose because people thought classically, in
 > terms of a single topology for spacetime.
-It was either R^4^, or a
+It was either R^4, or a
 > black hole.
 But the Feynman sum over histories allows it to be both at
 > once.
 One can not tell which topology contributed the observation, any
 > more than one can tell which slit the electron went through, in the